 Deciding which variety of vegetables to grow can prove to be challenging.
-James Oakey is the Head of Horticulture at Westland, and has put together his top 10 choices, to give you some inspiration.
+Here are our top 10 veg to grow, we hope this gives you some inspiration for the growing season!

 1. It’s got to be a Tomato

-For me there is nothing that beats a home grown tomato in summer.
+There is nothing that beats a home growntomato in summer.
 I’m rather partial to cherry tomatoes.
 The sweeter the better.
-For this reason I grow Sweet Olive (image on left), an Indoor / Outdoor cordon variety.
+For this reason I grow Sweet Olive (pictured), an Indoor / Outdoor cordon variety.
 A crunchy bite with mouth- watering flavours.
 I also grow Garden Pearl in containers on the patio.
 They are an outdoor semi trailing variety and you can pick the sun warmed fruits for weeks on end.
 If I had a greenhouse I would definitely grow Tomato Cherry Baby.
 This will grow outdoors on a sunny patio, but are best grown indoors.

 3. Pepper Cardinal